Creisi/WeightLiftingClassification/README.md

 # WeightLiftingClassification

-`classifier_ABCDE.html` is the final report with figures, code and results..
+`classifier_ABCDE.pdf` is the final report with figures, code and results..